Colony management best practice

-This document provides a high level introduction to best practice in mouse colony management.
-Topics covered include confirming, archiving and maintaining mouse strains, as well as important considerations for breeding strategies.
-Refer to the Glossary for definitions of technical terms mentioned below.
+A high level introduction to best practice in mouse colony management.
+Topics include confirming, archiving and maintaining mouse strains, as well as important considerations for breeding strategies.

 Confirming your strains